altair0622/Wrangle_and_analyze_data/README.md

 - Perform this cleaning in wrangle_act.ipynb as well
 - The result should be a high quality and tidy master pandas DataFrame

-## Storing, Analzing, and Visualizing Data for this projct
+## Storing, Analzing, and Visualizing Data for this project
 - Store the clean DataFrame(s) in a CSV file with the main one named twitter_archive_master.csv
 - Analyze and visualize the wrangled data in wrangle_act.ipynb Jupyter Notebook.
 - Produce at least three (3) insights and one (1) visualization